-Training is about instilling a working knowledge of the best practices and the things that’s going to keep them safe in their jobs.
+Training is about instilling a working knowledge of the best practices and the things that are going to keep them safe in their jobs.

-Unfortunately unsafe behavior is not just a switch that can be flipped, practice and a drive to fix what’s wrong is required.
+Unfortunately, unsafe behaviour is not just a switch that can be flipped, practice and a drive to fix what’s wrong are required.

 Second, if you want something that will keep you much more safe in almost instantly, print out a picture of your family and put it somewhere you will see it often when working.
 It could be in your helmet, in the work van, etc., it’s an effective, visual reminder that you have to work safely all the time.

 The proven way of changing behavior is repetition, breaking these bad habits are no different.
 After all most of the unsafe habits you have are been ‘acquired’ by repetition, it’a how you carry out a given task every time.
 When you’re doing something unsafely it takes a little repetition of doing it the right, safe way to truly change the behavior.
 If you’re doing it the right way without thinking then you’re well on your way to being a much safer individual.

 It’s important to use repetition through positive reinforcement!

 For example, many arborisits sometimes us a chainsaw one-handed, this is for a number of reasons, but most often just because it’s faster and easier to make a one-handed cut from a particular angle or position rather than moving to make a safer two-handed cut.